Force over Distance: Chapter 26

 “Genius.
 Hey.
 Get back here.”

-Rush continued to stare at their hands, as though they contained the mysteries of the universe.
-Young waited, working on the man’s palm all the while, but it was no good.
-It was the last yard out of fifty.
-But the scientist just couldn’t seem to close the gap.
+Rush stared at their hands, as though they contained the mysteries of the universe.
+Young waited, massaging the man’s palm all the while.

-Young reached across the table, hooked his fingers beneath Rush’s jaw, and, very gently brought the scientist’s chin up. //“Genius,”// he said, simultaneously speaking and projecting. //“Block the room.”//
+Young reached across the table, hooked his fingers beneath Rush’s jaw, and, very gently, tipped the scientist’s chin up. //“Genius,”// he said, //“block the room.”//

-Immediately, Young’s visual field faded, to be replaced by the schematic of their link, ablaze with light, humming with reactive energy.
+The schematic of their link blazed to life, humming with reactive energy.
 Young struggled to keep track of his own body.
-The amount of information he was getting was astounding.
+The amount of information coming in was astounding.
 The link was bigger than he’d thought.
-Vast.
 There was more to it now.
 Much more.
 Or—no. That wasn’t it.
 Previously, there hadn’t been enough light running through the network to illuminate all of it.
-The new swaths were at the edges; crackling, intermittently visible webs sparked up and faded.
+The new swaths were at the edges: crackling, intermittently visible webs that sparked up and faded into the depthless dark beyond.

 Rush was running at capacity.
 At more than capacity.
-He’d pulled himself out of the ship, back into the link, and Young could now feel the wordless, powerful, hypnotic flow of his running thoughts.
-Focused on him, but unable to snap free of streaming, balanced loops.
+He’d pulled himself out of the ship, back into the link, and Young felt the wordless, powerful, hypnotic flow of his running thoughts.
+Focused on him.
+But still caught in streaming, balanced loops.

-Young pulled him in, and tipped them both into the gravity-well of their link.
-They crashed straight down into synchronized physicality.
+Young pulled him in and tipped them into the gravity-well of their link, where they crashed into synchronized physicality.

 Popular posts from this blog